Toyota concept vehicles (2000–2009): ccX (2002)

 The Toyota ccX (stands for Coupe Crossover) was introduced at the 2002 North American International Auto Show.
 The ccX combines the styling of a sporty coupe with the cargo capability of a light-duty SUV.
 Designed in Japan and built in Italy, ccX features strong sweeping lines, sharp surface edges, a tall sloping roofline, rounded front and rear contours, two large power sunroofs, and a vertical glass rear panel, that can be retracted into the bumper.
 Inside, ccX features a metal-and-rubber waterproof floor that includes four drain plugs for easy cleaning and see-through bucket seats, as well as mesh netting that can comfortably accommodate four passengers.
 A blue instrument cluster is mounted in the center of the dash for reduced driver fatigue and better visibility, and a seven-inch multi-display monitor displays DVD, navigation, and audio functions.
 Powering the front-wheel-drive ccX is a 2.4-liter DOHC four-cylinder engine that is linked to a four-speed automatic transmission.

 It was also shown in 2003 as the Scion ccX.

 SU-HV1 (2003)

 The Toyota SU-HV1 is a concept car made by Toyota, and shown at the 2003 Tokyo Motor Show.
 It entered production as the Lexus RX.
 The SU-HV1 features an SUV-optimized Hybrid Synergy Drive and E-Four.
-The hybrid system power unit comprises a 3.3-liter V6 gasoline engine together with a 120kW motor.
+The hybrid system power unit comprises a 3.3-liter V6 gasoline engine together with a 120 kW motor.
 The concept includes VDM and Electronically Controlled Brake System (ECB).